exec/centurion/README.md

 ## Performance

-IronChatD is designed for high performance:
+Centurion is designed for high performance:

 - **10,000+ concurrent connections** on modest hardware
 - **Sub-millisecond message routing** within the same server